White paper

 How to improve law department efficiency and effectiveness: Use a legal technology roadmap

-Of CLOC members surveyed, 72% reported having a technology roadmap.
-So why does the legal department need to deploy a technology roadmap and potentially procure more technology?
-Technology can help reduce overall legal costs and deliver a competitive edge, freeing up investment in other areas of the business.
-By deploying this technology, the legal department can better control costs and free up attorney time to focus on strategic, higher value work.
-In the 2019 Thomson Reuters Legal Department Operations (LDO) Index, 70% of today's corporate legal departments identified use of technology to simplify process and manual workflow as a high priority, and 51% increased the quantity of legal technology tools utilized in the last 12 months.
+By deploying technology, the legal department can better control costs and free up attorney time to focus on strategic, higher-value work.
+In the most recent Thomson Reuters Legal Department Operations (LDO) Index, 75% of today’s corporate legal departments identified place a high priority on using technology to simplify workflow and manual processes as a high priority, and 63% increased the number of legal technology tools utilized in the last 12 months.
+Both are significant from five years ago, when they were at 70% and 51%, respectively.

 Chapter One